 We are a Maryland corporation organized primarily to originate and make loans to, and make debt and equity investments in, U.S. middle market companies.
 Our investment objective is to generate current income, and to a lesser extent, capital appreciation by targeting investment opportunities with favorable risk-adjusted returns.
-Since we began our investment activities in April 2016 through March 31, 2017, we have originated \$1.4 billion aggregate principal amount of investments and retained \$1.2 billion aggregate principal amount of these investments on our balance sheet prior to any subsequent exits or repayments.
+Since our Adviser began investment activities in April 2016 through June 30, 2017, our Adviser has originated \$2.3 billion aggregate principal amount of investments, of which \$1.9 billion of aggregate principal amount of investments, prior to any subsequent exits or repayments, was retained by entities advised by our Adviser.
 We seek to generate current income primarily in U.S. middle market companies through direct originations of senior secured loans or originations of unsecured loans, subordinated loans or mezzanine loans and, to a lesser extent, investments in equity-related securities including warrants, preferred stock and similar forms of senior equity.